 One systematic review and meta-analysis was limited to children with abdominal pain.
 That review concluded that (a) compared to placebo, opioid analgesia was effective in controlling pain; (b) opioid analgesia did not result in increased perforation or abscesses; and (c) administration of opioids did not result in a delay to diagnosis.
-It also concluded that, compared to placebo, opioid analgesia did cause increased side effects, as long as continuing to have pain is not considered a “side effect” of placebo.
+It also concluded that, compared to placebo, opioid analgesia did cause increased adverse events, (although the authors did not include continuing to have pain as an “adverse event” with placebo.
 [1]

 Analgesia in the emergency department: a GRADE-based evaluation of research evidence and recommendations for practice.[2]

 A second review is reported in brief only, providing summary statements of findings.
-Relevant conclusions were: (a) For adults accessing the emergency department with acute pain, fentanyl was more effective than parenteral morphine in management of acute moderate to severe pain; (b) for the same patients, parental hydromorphone was more effective than morphine; and (c) parenteral hydromophone 1 + 1 mg patient-driven protocol was more effective than other intravenous opioids at any dose (physician-driven protocol) All findings were based on reported change in visual analog scale pain ratings.
+The relevant conclusions pertaining to intravenous opioid analgesia were: (a) For adults accessing the emergency department with acute pain, fentanyl was more effective than parenteral morphine in management of acute moderate to severe pain; (b) for the same patients, parental hydromorphone was more effective than morphine; and (c) parenteral hydromophone 1 + 1 mg patient-driven protocol was more effective than other intravenous opioids at any dose (physician-driven protocol) All findings were based on reported change in visual analog scale pain ratings.
 [2]

-These questions are extremely specific, which limits the usefulness of them, for example, , questions, and may have been driven by the publication of specific articles in the emergency medicine literature, rather than by an a priori research question.
-In addition, the review does not include enough information to make it reproducible.
+The authors report their conclusions from seven different patient-intervention-comparison-outcome (PICO) research questions.
+They do not address the question of the optimal dose of morphine for emergency analgesia.
+The paper’s methods include the databases used for their searches, and the inclusion and exclusion criteria the authors used while reviewing abstracts for selecting papers to review in full text.
+It does not include the search strategies used for the searches, and gives a summary table of findings as produced by the GRADE-Pro software for only one of the PICO questions (Hydromorphone (i.v.) vs. morphine (i.v.) for acute severe pain in the emergency department).
+The review does not follow the PRISMA guidelines for systematic reviews.

 Analgesia in patients with acute abdominal pain.[3]

-A recent Cochrane review addressed the topic of administering opioid analgesia to patients over 14 years of age with acute abdominal pain.
-Its authors concluded that when compared with placebo, the use of analgesia did not result in “unsuitable treatment decisions” , and that the use of opioid analgesia improved patient comfort .
-However, the questions of whether the use of opioid analgesia delayed surgery or prolonged hospital stay continue to be unclear.
-[3] ).
+A Cochrane meta-analysis addressed the topic of administering opioid analgesia to patients over 14 years of age with acute abdominal pain.
+Its authors concluded that, when compared with placebo, the use of analgesia did not result in “unsuitable treatment decisions” , and that the use of opioid analgesia improved patient comfort .
+The meta-analysis concluded that there was heterogeneity in their sample related to the dosage and type of drug used, and did not make any conclusions about the optimal dosing of opioid medications.
+[3] .

 Parenteral opioids in emergency medicine–A systematic review of efficacy and safety.[4]

 A fourth systematic review was limited to adults with acute pain treated in prehospital and emergency settings.
 A qualitative synthesis was presented because of the heterogeneity of the studies included in the review, some of which compared different opioid regimes.
 The main conclusion in this review was that (a) opioid analgesia is efficacious in the prehospital setting and in the emergency department.
 However, the authors concluded that its safety in the prehospital and emergency department is still unclear.
-[4]
+This review concluded that “evidence for selection of optimal opioid and dose for emergency medicine in hospital and in the prehospital setting is scarce”.[4]

+Do opiates affect the clinical evaluation of patients with acute abdominal pain?[6]

+A 2006 review (part of the JAMA Rational Clinical Exam series) addressed the effect of opiates on management errors of patients with acute abdominal pain.
+It concludes that opiate administration had no association with management errors.
+It did not address the issue of dosing for pain control.
+[6]